Electric Light Orchestra: 1970–1973: Formation and early albums

-ELO's debut concert took place on 16 April 1972 at the Greyhound Pub in Croydon, Surrey, with a line-up of Wood, Lynne, Bevan, Bill Hunt (keyboards/French horn), Andy Craig (cello), Mike Edwards (cello), Wilfred Gibson (violin), Hugh McDowell (cello), and Richard Tandy (bass).
+ELO's debut concert took place on 16 April 1972 at the Greyhound Pub in Croydon, Surrey, with a line-up of Wood, Lynne, Bevan, Bill Hunt (keyboards/French horn), Andy Craig (cello), Mike Edwards (cello), Wilfred Gibson (violin), Hugh McDowell (cello) and Richard Tandy (bass).
 However, this line-up did not last for long.
 First Craig departed, and then Wood, during the recordings for the band's second LP.
 Taking Hunt and McDowell with him, Wood left the band to form Wizzard.
-Both cited problems with their manager, Don Arden, who Wood felt failed in his role, and an unsatisfactory tour of Italy.
-However, Arden would manage Wizzard, despite Wood's negative comments towards Arden.
+Both Wood and Lynne later cited problems with their manager, Don Arden, who Wood felt failed in his role, and an unsatisfactory tour of Italy.
+However, Arden would manage Wizzard (and continue to manage ELO as well), despite Wood's negative comments towards Arden.
 Despite predictions from the music press that the band would fold without Wood, who had been the driving force behind the creation of ELO, Lynne stepped up to lead the band, with Bevan, Edwards, Gibson and Tandy (who had switched from bass to keyboards to replace Hunt) remaining from the previous line-up, and new recruits Mike de Albuquerque and Colin Walker joining the band on bass and cello, respectively.